-- Create a universe with only the focus area and forms that you need for a specific query.
+1) Create a Universe with only the focus area and forms that you need for a specific Query.
 Although the maximum limit is 20, limiting the total number of kernels to around 10 or less will speed up performance.

-- Do not mix assessments or efforts/Points of Service with TouchPoint or collections data in the same query.
+2) Do not mix Assessments or Efforts/Points of Service with TouchPoint or Collections data in the same Query.

-- When reporting on TouchPoints using the flattened universe, include no more than one or two TouchPoints in each query.
-Follow the same logic when reporting on collections, referrals, and approvals.
+3) When reporting on TouchPoints using the Flattened Universe, include no more than 3 or 4 TouchPoints in each Query.
+Follow the same logic when reporting on Collections, Referrals, and Approvals.

-- Flattened demographics should be used whenever possible as opposed to unflattened demographics.
+4) Flattened demographics should be used whenever possible as opposed to Unflattened demographics.

-- Avoid pulling data from multiple folders into the same query.
+5) Avoid pulling data from multiple folders into the same Query.

-- When creating a query filter, use the indexed fields over non-indexed fields when possible.
+6) When creating a Query filter, use the indexed fields over non-indexed fields when possible.

-7. Avoid requeries (results from another query) and sub queries as much as possible.
-Requeries are OK for performance when only one to ten responses are being passed from the primary query to the secondary and when using an indexed field.
+7) Avoid re-Queries (results from another Query) and sub Queries as much as possible.
+Re-Queries are OK for performance when only 1–10 responses are being passed from the primary Query to the secondary and when using an indexed field.

 8) Avoid running reports at peak usage times.
 If this is difficult, schedule reports to run between 4:00a.m.–7:00a.m. or 6:00p.m.–9:00p.m.EST.